jzhoulab/orca_manuscript/README.md

 ## Orca Manuscript

 This repository contains the code and data required for reproducing the analyses in the Orca manuscript.
 For using Orca and training Orca models, please visit our main [repository](https://github.com/jzhoulab/orca).
-For running Orca from our webserver, please visit: [orca.zhoulab.io](https://orca.zhoulab.io).
+For running Orca from our webserver, please visit [orca.zhoulab.io](https://orca.zhoulab.io).

 Most of the analyses code are provided in jupyter notebook format.
 Each jupyter notebook contains a series of analyses and typically generates multiple plots for the same theme of analyses.
 For large-scale virtual screens, you can find scripts under the `virtual_screen` directory, and the `Compartment_activity_screen.ipynb` also contains code for running multiple compartment activity screen analyses.